BrokerExchange/ElasticScout/readme.md

 A [Laravel Scout](https://github.com/laravel/scout) Driver for Elasticsearch 5.x

 ## Overview
 ElasticScout is a [Laravel Scout](https://github.com/laravel/scout) Elasticsearch 5.x compatible engine.
-It makes critical changes to the old Elasticseach Scout Engine, as well as adds additional functionality.
+It makes critical changes to the old Elasticseach Scout Engine, as well as adds new functionality.

 The ElasticScout engine includes an Elasticsearch Query Builder which can be used to create elaborate custom queries and aggregations, allowing full use of Elasticsearch within the Laravel/Scout Paradigm.